-PS II is offered in Spring Semester only.
-The semester begins with on-campus courses followed by 6 weeks of practicum, all of which further develop students' knowledge, skills, and competencies in the following areas:
+Professional Semester II (PS II) is offered in Spring Semester only.
+The semester begins with oncampus courses followed by 6 weeks of practicum, all of which further develop students' knowledge, skills, and competencies in the following areas:

-- curriculum and instruction in subject major - unit planning - fostering positive classroom relationships - assessment and evaluation - teaching contexts - teaching exceptional learners - professional growth and career-long learning - developing professional body of knowledge in subject major - applying foundational knowledge about First Nations, Métis, and Inuit - the teaching profession and relevant legal frameworks.
+- curriculum and instruction in subject major - unit planning - fostering positive classroom relationships - evaluation and reporting - teaching contexts - teaching exceptional learners - professional growth and career-long learning - developing professional body of knowledge in subject major - applying foundational knowledge about First Nations, Métis, and Inuit - the teaching profession and relevant legal frameworks.